mlbms19/VeridaBank/docs/Quick Answers/Increase Transfer Limits.md

 # Can I increase my transfer limit?

-Yes, you can increase your daily or weekly transfer limit via VeridaBank Online:
+Yes, you can increase your daily or weekly transfer limit via **VeridaBank Online**:

 1. Go to **Account > Transfer Limit**.
 2. Choose **Daily Limit** or **Weekly Limit**.